 - Evaluate children’s activities to determine multiple intelligences illustrated.

 - How are you SMART?
-Give students the multiple intelligence survey from Teachers Pay Teachers (TPT freebie) or this one.
+Give students the multiple intelligence survey as this one.
 Discuss their results.

 - There’s a Monster at the End of this Book (optional)